t0mclaudio/vanhackathon-thinkific-1/readme.md

 - [ ] Creator can see results of which responses people choose
 - [ ] Show the results of polls to viewers after they select a response
 - [ ] Anything else that makes it fun and engaging

+## Next Steps
+* Use state management like Redux or Context
+* Validations
+* Test Cases